 Identify Buffer Zones and Environmentally Sensitive Areas

 Identification of buffer zones and environmentally sensitive areas is a critical step in project planning.
 Buffer zones are transitional areas established between grazed lands and sensitive ecosystems or within sensitive ecosystems, such as riparian zones, wetlands, endangered species habitats, or culturally significant sites.
-These zones serve to protect water quality, soil health, and biodiversity by minimizing direct disturbance from livestock activities ().
+These zones serve to protect water quality, soil health, and biodiversity by minimizing direct disturbance from livestock activities (Ford et al. 2013).

+Managers should consider wet seasons when soils are saturated and more vulnerable to compaction and runoff, and plan grazing accordingly.
 For example, riparian areas, which are particularly sensitive to erosion and nutrient loading, should be clearly delineated and may require exclusion or restricted access to livestock depending on the season or other local constraints (e.g., environmental policies).
-According to the California Department of Fish and Wildlife (CDFW), maintaining vegetative buffers of appropriate width can significantly reduce sediment, nutrient runoff, and physical disturbance to waterways, benefiting aquatic and terrestrial species alike ().
+According to the California Department of Fish and Wildlife (CDFW), maintaining vegetative buffers of appropriate width can significantly reduce sediment, nutrient runoff, and physical disturbance to waterways, benefiting aquatic and terrestrial species alike (CDFW 2021).

-In addition, habitats of special-status species, such as vernal pools or California red-legged frog breeding areas, must be identified early in the planning process.
-Grazing may still be compatible in some of these areas, but may need to occur under carefully timed and monitored conditions to avoid harm to flora and fauna ().
+In addition, habitats of special-status species, such as vernal pools or California red-legged frog (Rana draytonii) breeding areas, must be identified early in the planning process.
+Grazing may still be compatible in some of these areas but may need to occur under carefully timed and monitored conditions to avoid harm to flora and fauna (USFWS 2017).
 Use of adaptive management strategies, such as rotational grazing schedules or temporary fencing, helps to balance vegetation goals with habitat protection.

 Landscape-Level Considerations

-When developing a grazing plan, the landscape should be considered in the layout design to maximize forage production across the rangeland.
+When developing a grazing plan, landscape attributes should be considered in the layout design of the grazing plan to achieve objectives such as maximizing forage production across the rangeland.
 Three key environmental factors influence this: slope, aspect, and soil type (Keeley 2005).
 To promote consistent and healthy forage growth, it is ideal to ensure that paddocks/pastures within the rangeland do not vary significantly in these characteristics.
 However, some variation in forage production is expected due to natural differences in terrain and soil conditions.

 If surface water sources exist on the land prior to paddock development, keep in mind that these areas may be considered unsuitable for direct livestock use.
 In such cases, dedicated livestock watering systems must be installed.
 Planning the location of these water sources early in the layout process will help inform effective fencing design and livestock movement strategies.

-There are several types of livestock watering systems available, with the most common including automatic watering systems, solar-powered systems, and miraco tanks.
+There are several types of livestock watering systems available, with the most common including automatic watering systems, solar-powered systems, and the use of water trucks to bring in water.
 Selecting the right system depends on the available grazing area, infrastructure, livestock needs, and climate conditions.
 Water needs and delivery systems will vary based on the landscape to be grazed, season of use, and vegetation types.

 Incorporate Recovery Periods